Now, let's consider some examples before you decide what to write about.

 What's the story?
 Teaching Ellie to swim.

 What are the key details?
 I worked with her all summer, she was scared, wouldn’t put her face in the water, last day she finally tried it.
-I didn’t feel frustrated, really wanted to help her.
+I didn’t feel frustrated and really wanted to help her.
 Pool was quiet that day, a little overcast, she was playful and trusted me.

 What's the story?
 Robotics competition